On Casimir effect in Yang-Mills theories in three and four dimensions: Constraints and boundary actions

 It is well-known that the partition function in the presence of a heavy charged particle is given by the functional integral of $e^{-\S}$ with the insertion of a Wilson line.
 The two terms $e^{i \int \sigma_1 \phi}$ and $e^{i \int \sigma_2 \phi}$ can be viewed as the analogs, corresponding to the insertion of the plates.
 When we consider the plates coupled to a gauge field, we need the corresponding boundary action which captures the required boundary conditions.
 This action is of the form \beq S_b = 2\, i \int C^a \, F^a = {i }\int \eeq where $C$ is a scalar in 2+1 dimensions and is a one-form in 3+1 dimensions.
 It is easy to see that setting the variation of $S_b$ with respect to $C$ to zero gives the vanishing of $F$ on the plates.
 Thus in 3+1 dimensions, with the plate normal to the 3rd direction, for example, we find $F_{14}= F_{24} = F_{12} = 0$, i.e., the vanishing of the tangential components of the electric field and the normal component of the magnetic field.
-We are considering chromoelectric boundary conditions although, in principle, one can consider more general ones.
+These are the chromoelectric boundary conditions.
+We will comment on other boundary conditions later.

 Notice that this action is invariant under the gauge transformations $A \rightarrow g\, A\, g^{-1} - dg\, g^{-1}$, $C \rightarrow g\, C\, g^{-1}$.
 Further, in 3+1 dimensions, it is invariant under $C \rightarrow C + (d + A ) f$, by virtue of the Bianchi identity on $F$.
 This is a new gauge symmetry for $C$ and it shows that we have only two independent components for $C$, since one component can be removed (or related to the other two) by a suitable choice of $f$.
 This would suggest that we should expect only two independent boundary conditions on $F$ upon carrying out the variation with respect to $C$.
 This is indeed correct and is in complete agreement with the fact that the Bianchi identity connects $F_{14},\, F_{24} $ and $ F_{12} $.
 This also implies that the integration over $C$ has to be done using a measure for $C$ which is invariant under this new gauge symmetry $C_\mu \rightarrow C_\mu + (\del + A)_\mu f$, i.e., a volume element for the space of $C$'s modulo this gauge transformation.